-have compuses in India with the aim to stop the locain drain.
-But the question is are they going to provide or alide by the seewation policy of the country and take acce of the economically poor students.
-Will such students get access to their campus?
+NEP 2020 is opening the doors for foreign universities to have compuses in India with the aim to stop the beam drain.
+But the question is are they going to provide or alide by the reservation policy of the country and take are of the commutally poor students.
+Will such students get access to their compute?
 The big concern is that will this step be able to motivate and encourage Indian students to stay back in the country and pursue their higher education?
-India has its own such culture coming of the Joreign universities in the Indian soil will bring western culture on its campus.
-Is India ready to a cust that culture or we will be witnessing hooliganism on the campus every new and then.
+India has its own such will being western culture on its compute.
+Is Indian soil heilt being western culture on its compute.
+Is India ready to accept that culture or we will be witnessing hooliganism on the campus every new and then.
 This concern has to look into with a border mind.

-\ NEP aims to weate a knowledge economy.
-A knowledge based economy requires its pupils to declop a combination of & kills and peworttizes scientific temperament to enhance employment apportunities.
-However, with growing economic hauchship and educational expenses, the education of the good child could be considered a 'luxury' and children with disabilities may not be able to continue formal learning.
+★ NEP aims to weate a knowledge evonomy.
+A knowledge based economy sequeries its paperts to develop a combination of 8 kills and peupertizes scientific temperament to enhance employment opportunities.
+However, with growing economic hardship and educational expenses, the education of the give child could be considered a 'luxuey' and children with disabilities may not be able to continue formal leasning.

-NEP talks of establishing a National Education Echnology forms to advance digital learning and e-content.
-The latter will be regional languages.
+NEP talks of establishing a National Education Technology forma to advance digital learning and e-content.
+The latter Bell de Trealed in eight regional languages.
 This is a good move.